-A popular method to create a macro is to use the Macro recorder.
-When you use this tool, you show Excel (by clicking different elements in the application) the sequence of steps that it needs to perform each time you execute the macro.
+A popular method to create a macro is to use the Macro Recorder.
+When you use this tool, you show Excel (by clicking on different elements in the application) the sequence of steps that it needs to perform each time you execute the macro.

 Recording a Macro

 You can record the macro in one of the two ways:

 - In the first method, click the button in the lower left corner of the worksheet.

 If you don’t see this icon, right-click the green area and make sure that the Macro Recording position is checked.